below/HelloSilicon/README.md

 We could fill the stack in different ways; what is important that the `printf` function expects the parameters as doubleword values in order, upwards from the current stackpointer.
 So in the case of the "debug.s" file, it expects the parameter for the `%c` to be at the location of **SP**, the parameter for `%32ld` at one doubleword above this, and finally the parameter for `%016lx` two doublewords, 16 bytes, above the current stack pointer.

 What we have effectively done is [allocating memory on the stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
 As we, the caller, "own" that memory we need to release it after the function branch, in this case simply by shrinking the stack (upwards) by the 32 bytes we allocated.
 The instruction `add SP, SP, #32` will do that.

-It took me quite a while to figure this out, and there is minimal `test.s` and corresponding `build` script to see the printf call in isolation.
-I have no idea why this is the case, as the [Procedure Call Standard for the ARM 64-bit Architecture ](https://developer.arm.com/documentation/ihi0055/c/) clearly describes the Linux way.
-I'd be thankful for a hint why Apple is diverting from the PCS, or if I have overlooked something.

 ### Listing 9-5
 `mytoupper` was prefixed with `_` as this is necessary for C on Darwin to find it.